Skip to main content

 How pillow choice affects sleep apnea

 It might not seem like your sleep apnea symptoms can be affected by something as small as a pillow.
-But recent research has shown that the right pillow not only helps reduce sleep apnea symptoms but can also improve the overall quality of your sleep.6 This study found that a specific memory-foam pillow about 6” high reduced snoring and awakenings compared to a laboratory pillow, although more research is needed (the study didn’t show improvement in overall sleep apnea severity and didn’t test pillow height as a variable).
+But recent research has shown that the right pillow not only helps reduce sleep apnea symptoms but can also improve the overall quality of your sleep.5 This study found that a specific memory-foam pillow about 6” high reduced snoring and awakenings compared to a laboratory pillow, although more research is needed (the study didn’t show improvement in overall sleep apnea severity and didn’t test pillow height as a variable).

 The pillows in this list have a range of loft from 3.5–9.5” and are all made with memory foam.

+In general, the right pillow can keep the head elevated enough to ease symptoms and can help make CPAP use more comfortable.
 There’s a strong connection between your sleep and your health, so it’s important to try to get the best night’s rest you can.

 Best sleeping position for sleep apnea

-The best sleeping position for sleep apnea is usually on your side.3 The experts we talked with agree: “Side sleeping is often the best way to breathe well,” said Steve Carstensen, DDS, a dentist and sleep expert at the Center for TMJ and Sleep Solutions in Seattle.
+The best sleeping position for sleep apnea is usually on your side.6 The experts we talked with agree: “Side sleeping is often the best way to breathe well,” said Steve Carstensen, DDS, a dentist and sleep expert at the Center for TMJ and Sleep Solutions in Seattle.

 This position helps to keep the airways clear and unblocked, allowing you to get the right amount of air.
 But side sleepers should be careful about curving their neck toward their chest too much, which can restrict airflow.
 “The best posture for breathing is the same as the best posture while awake: Head centered over the shoulders.
 If a pillow tips the chin closer to the chest, for example, it’s harder to breathe,” said Carstensen.